Andrew-Greenlaw/fs-journal/quizzes/week09.md

 <!-- enter you answer in the space below -->

 ```
-the first sprint meeting you should create a backlog.
+the first sprint planning meeting you should create a backlog.
 ```

 **10.** In which of these ceremonies are Tasks assigned to you?